subpop/go-adt/README.md

 ## Queue

-`Queue` implements a FIFO queue using a doubley-linked list.
+`Queue` implements a FIFO queue using a doubly-linked list.

 ## DisjointSet